cliosight/Docs/README.md

 ## Example of a Workflow <a name="workflowexamples"></a>

 ## Creating Workflows and Widgets in Jupyter Notebook <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
-It can also help in improving the performance of a machine learning model in the production environment by training and testing with datasets of highest quality.
+It can also help in improving the performance of a machine learning model in production by training and testing with high quality datasets.

 Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
-This is made possible with the APIs that Cliosight has provided.
+This is made possible with the API framework that Cliosight has provided.
 Forms, charts, reports and dashboards can be created instantly through these APIs that return links to the widgets.